Skip to main content

 1. Download the .msix file this from: https://www.laurel.ai/downloads/windows

-2. Once the x86.msix package is downloaded please use SCCM to deploy.
+2. Once the .MSIX installer is downloaded please use SCCM to deploy.

 There are no additional switches required during deployment.